jsmidelov/project-cavebots/script/finale-act3/synopsis.md

 Curisoty replies "I'll come and meet them by the entrance" And, before he leaves, adds "Please don't view this as a betrayal, guys.
 I'm positive you'll appreciate this by the time they leave".

 As he's away, the others can't help but feel a bit upset anyway.
-He went ahead of them and _called them_ - _here_ - without even asking for their agreement!
+He went ahead of them and _called them_ - _here_ - without even getting their agreement!
 They settle into trusting his call; he's figured things out before they have all this time, after all.

 Curiosity comes back, Golems in tow, who fit through the doors surprisingly well for their size.
 The golem leader starts speaking first.
 They have tested the Androids consistently over their adventures, and have the answers they wanted.
 Now they wish to know if the Androdis have theirs.